Smallest quantum codes for amplitude damping noise

-\textit{Alternate Formulation of Approximate QEC.} Although the three-qubit code defined in Eq.~\eqref{eq:three_qubit_code} does not satisfy the Knill-Laflamme conditions, it does achieve good fidelity in the presence of AD noise, by leveraging the orthogonality of the different error subspaces in the $3$-qubit space.
+\textit{The Probabilistic QEC framework.} Although the three-qubit code defined in Eq.~\eqref{eq:three_qubit_code} does not satisfy the Knill-Laflamme conditions, it does achieve good fidelity in the presence of AD noise, by leveraging the orthogonality of the different error subspaces in the $3$-qubit space.
 This naturally leads to the question as to whether there exist algebraic conditions that capture the behaviour of the $[3,1]$ code in the presence of AD noise.